RC-USC/RC-USC.github.io/tips.md

 ---
 layout: page
-title: Tips & Reflection
+title: Tips & Reflection (by Rao)
 author: Rao
 ---
 # Long-term activism -- Never give up, Never stop campaign
 There were many offsets in our unionization campaign.
 Many people had disagreements, felt hurt, and left.
-"If you want to make something happen, you need to build up power.
-It is like growing a snowball" The people who started this caucus choose to keep building up power and organize at **every** opportunity.
+One UAW staff once said to me, "If you want to make something happen, you need to build up power.
+It is like growing a snowball" And the people who started this caucus choose to keep building up power and organize at **every** opportunity.

 # If leaders disagree with you, organize on your own!
 You don't need **any permission from current leaders**.